nathanvda/cocoon/README.markdown

 ### Rails 4/Strong Parameters Gotcha

-Cocoon uses an additional parameter `_delete` when rendering multiple instances of the partial form.
-When a user clicks the link `link_to_remove_association` generates, the partial is hidden with the parameter `_delete` set to `1`.
+Cocoon uses an additional parameter `_destroy` when rendering multiple instances of the partial form.
+When a user clicks the link `link_to_remove_association` generates, the partial is hidden with the parameter `_destroy` set to `1`.

-In order for an association to be deleted on an update, you must explicitly to add `:_delete` to the list of permitted parameters like so:
+In order for an association to be deleted on an update, you must explicitly to add `:_destroy` to the list of permitted parameters like so:

 ```ruby
   def project_params